zamfi/cca-computational-practices-2-spring-2020/README.md

 # Computational Practices 2, Spring 2020

-This course repository contains homework assignments, useful guides, and code for Computational Practices 2 at CCA, Fall 2019.
+This course repository contains homework assignments, useful guides, and code for Computational Practices 2 at CCA, Spring 2020.

 In this course, we'll engage in three mini-projects and a final project.